-Candidates for Distinction must consult the Committee on Studies with respect to selection of classes.
+Candidates for Distinction are advised to consult the Registrar with respect to selection of classes.

 (C) Degree with Honours.

 An undergraduate who has passed in at least nine of the Required classes of the Ordinary course with sufficient credit is allowed to enter an Honour course.